The 31st International Lexical Functional Grammar Conference (LFG2026)

 10:30-12:00 Technical Sessions

-10:30-12:00 Some of the major steps towards a comprehensive LFG analysis of partitivity in Hungarian Tibor Laczkó University of Debrecen
+10:30-12:00 Some of the major steps towards a comprehensive LFG analysis of partitivity in Hungarian Tibor Laczkó Károli Gáspár University of the Reformed Church in Hungary

 10:30-12:00 Hindi differential object marking in Evolutionary LFG Sampada Deshpande; Stephen Wechsler University of Texas, Austin